jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 turned the set into a zoo of morphisms with attempts to unify them into a single scheme.

-However powerful these recursion schemes are, they are not turing complete.
+However, no matter how powerful these recursion schemes are, they are not turing complete.
 This is a property that (most) GPLs have but may not be necessary for DSLs.
-In general, it is true that DSLs are not, and incorporating it as part of the language is unneeded.
+In general, it is true that DSLs are not, and incorporating them as part of a language is not needed.
 It will introduce unnecessary complexities in the language which is exactly what DSLs are trying to avoid.
-In my opinion, the fight to tame recursion will never be won - if it gains turing completeness, the ability to reason will be lost.
+In my opinion, the fight to tame recursion will never be won; if it gains turing completeness, the ability to reason will be lost.

 In the future: